ericbigpanda/docs.bigpanda.io/_integrations/catchpoint.md

 #### Success!

-Next time you have Catchpoint alerts, you will see them in BigPanda.
+The next time Catchpoint generates an alert, you will see it in the Incident Dashboard.